mtsagency19/Data-Analytics/README.md

 # Prediction of Heart Failure
-This project is about analysis the rate of heart failure of patients depending on their vitals.
+This project analyze the rate of heart failure of patients depending on their vitals.
-The predictions are made using Machine learning with python
+The predictions are made using Machine learning with python.